Antiferromagnetism, charge density wave, and d-wave superconductivity in the extended $t$--$J$--$U$ model: role of intersite Coulomb interaction and a critical overview of renormalized mean field theory: Two ways of defining the Gutzwiller factor in the presence of extra orderings

-The above discussion, can be easily carried out for other Gutzwiller factors, that renormalize the averages other than the hopping.
+The above discussion, can be easily carried out for other Gutzwiller factors, that renormalize the averages from the remaining energy terms.
 In effect, the results will become method dependent.
 Explicitly, it has also been checked that the two schemes lead to substantially different outputs, especially regarding the stability of the AF phase.
-In the first scheme (used in main text of this paper), AF phase is stable in the wide range of doping, from $0$ to about $\delta_{max} = 0.27$ (cf.\ Fig.~\ref{fig:CDW-V}).
-By using the second scheme instead, the AF phase is stable only very close to the half-filling with $\delta_{max} < 0.006$ (cf. our previous paper \cite{Abram2013-PhysRevB.88.094502}).
+In the first scheme (used in the main text of this paper), AF phase is stable in the wide range of doping, from $0$ to about $\delta_{max} = 0.27$ (cf.\ Fig.~\ref{fig:CDW-V_1}) On the other hand, by using the second scheme one obtains the AF phase stability very close to the half-filling with $\delta_{max} < 0.006$ (cf. our previous paper \cite{Abram2013-PhysRevB.88.094502}).

-In this paper, we have decided to use the first scheme, since we wanted to compare our present SGA results to those obtained within the DE-GWF approach.
-And, as it has been mentioned already, in the zeroth-order of the DE-GWF method, the renormalization factors are identical to those from the first scheme.
+In this paper, we have decided to use the first scheme, since it is consistent with the SGA method which in turn is equivalent to the the zeroth order DE-GWF approach.